 Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

-Fram, a Facebook remote worker, and the local restaurants all had to change their communication, workflows, marketing, and sales forms.
+Fram, a Facebook remote worker, and the local restaurants had to change their communication, workflows, marketing, and sales forms.

 Although marketing and sales fundamentals have not changed, message delivery vehicles have transformed.
+We cover digital transformation, examples of digital transformation, strategy, and other definitions of digital transformation.

 The internet has significantly impacted the way products and services are sold more than anything in the past century.